-Dubai's transformation from a barren desert into a city full of world-class amenities and fascinating attractions within the period of a few decades is nothing short of a miracle.
+Dubai's transformation from a barren desert into a city full of world-class amenities and fascinating attractions within a period of a few decades is nothing short of a miracle.

-Today, Dubai is not only a happening tourist destination but one of the first names on people's list when it comes to permanent relocation.
+Today, Dubai is not only a happening tourist destination but one of the first names on people's lists when it comes to permanent relocation.

 So what makes Dubai such a popular choice for relocation?
 How much does it really cost to live a comfortable life in Dubai?
 Stay tuned, for we'll be answering all such questions and more in this comprehensive cost of living in Dubai guide.

 So you’re considering moving to the city, but find yourself in 2 minds about your move.
 It’s totally normal to fret about a big life decision!
 However, here are some positive factors about life in Dubai that might put your mind at ease:

 The United Arab Emirates doesn’t levy tax on income generated in the country.
 The lack of income tax is one of the foremost reasons why people from all around the world see Dubai as such an attractive place to work and settle down.